UoB-COMSM0166/2025-group-29/README.md

 These practices help prevent messy or outdated code, and make it easier for others (or even us in the future) to keep working on the game.

 ## 7.3 Individual
-Games affect real people, so we paid attention to how our design might impact players emotionally and cognitively.
+We paid attention to how our design might impact players emotionally and cognitively.
 Here’s what we did:

-- **Inclusive design**: We avoided things like color-only indicators so colorblind players wouldn’t be left out.
-We also didn’t include flashing visuals or high-frequency effects to reduce health risks.
 - **Gentle learning curve**: The early levels are simple and include helpful hints so that younger or less experienced players can ease into the game without frustration.
 - **Easy restart**: If you die, you can restart instantly—and skip the tutorial if you’ve already seen it.
 This gives players more control over how they experience the game.

-These choices show our commitment to player comfort, fairness, accessibility, and long-term enjoyment, and reflect the kind of responsibility we believe game developers should take seriously.
+These choices show our commitment to accessibility, and long-term enjoyment, and reflect the kind of responsibility we believe game developers should take seriously.

 ---
 # 8 Process